HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The target coroutine identifier format is `[//hostName]/appName/<runnerName>/CRTN/<coroutineToken>`.
 Coroutine_identifier corresponds to the referred noun defined in this specification, see [2.2.3) Common referred nouns] (#223-Common referred nouns) for details.
 Here, we can use `-` to refer to the current host or the current application, such as:

-- `//-/-/AnotherRunner/CRTN/3dfedf`: refers to the `3dfedf` coroutine of the runner named `AnotherRunner` in the current host and application.
+- `//-/-/AnotherRunner/CRTN/3dfedf`: It refers to the `3dfedf` coroutine of the runner named `AnotherRunner` in the current host and application.
-- `/-/AnotherRunner/CRTN/3dfedf`: refers to the `3dfedf` coroutine of the runner named `AnotherRunner` in the current host and current application.
+- `/-/AnotherRunner/CRTN/3dfedf`: It refers to the `3dfedf` coroutine of the runner named `AnotherRunner` in the current host and current application.
-- `/-/AnotherRunner/CRTN/_main`: refers to the main coroutine of the runner named `AnotherRunner` in the current host and current application.
+- `/-/AnotherRunner/CRTN/_main`: It refers to the main coroutine of the runner named `AnotherRunner` in the current host and current application.

-Usually, the running state of the target coroutine used to complete the request enters the event polling phase before it can respond to requests from other coroutines and return the result to the requesting coroutine after executing the corresponding operation group.
-To do this, the coroutine should observe the `request:<operationName>` event on the `$CRTN` variable.
+Usually, the running state of the target coroutine which is used to complete the request enters the event polling phase before it can respond to requests from other coroutines and return the result to the requesting coroutine after executing the corresponding operation group.
+To do this, the coroutine should observe `request:<operationName>` event on `$CRTN` variable.

 As shown in the following code, a coroutine defines an operation group `echo`, which appends a prefix to the incoming parameters and returns them as they are: